 Normanton Church is an iconic landmark in Rutland and an ideal location for weddings on the water.
 Its interesting history, exquisite architecture and picturesque views make it an unforgettable venue for a wedding ceremony.

 A Brief History

-Visit our Weddings at Normanton Church page for more information on bookings and open days.
+Visit our Weddings at Normanton Church page for more information on our wedding package, bookings and open days.

 Our water parks not only bring vital water resources for the region, but they also provide a fantastic day out for all the family.

 Whether you're looking for an action-packed day on the water, a spot of fishing to escape the stresses and strains of everyday life, or simply want to enjoy a relaxing walk in beautiful surroundings, look no further than our fabulous water parks.